 Course Assessment Tools Marks Time (mins) a.
 Term Test 1 (based on 40 % syllabus) 15 45 Theory b.
 Term Test 2 (on next 40 % syllabus) 15 45 Theory c.
 Assignment / course project / group discussion / presentation / quiz/ any other.
 10 Total marks $(a + b + c)$ 40 Audit course Performance in the assignments / quiz / power point presentation / poster presentation / group project / any other tool.
-A c Laboratory Performance in the laboratory and documentation.
-25 AS Tutorial al Performance in each tutorial & / assignment. applicable Laboratory &Tutorial Performance in the laboratory and tutorial.
+As Laboratory Performance in the laboratory and documentation.
+25 Tutorial Performance in each tutorial & / assignment.
+25 applicable Laboratory &Tutorial Performance in the laboratory and tutorial.
 50